chaseruskin/orbit/docs/drafts/commands.md

 - `--signals, -s` : return vhdl signal connection code
 - `--about` : return file's top comment header block
 - `--crude` : return the exact syntax and formatting of entity declaration section

+Idea: possibly have a second command such as `add` that will actually add it to `[dependencies]` section of manifest.
+So there would two levels/types of this command, one for strictly "browsing"/"trying"/"exploring" and one for taking action.
+This could also be accomplished with a flag.

+- `--peek`, `-p` : do not add to `[dependencies]` section

 Examples:
 ``` vhdl